scaleoutsean/hcicollector/README.md

 ### Update from previous release

 I'd strongly recommend against it because there likely are small breaking changes in v0.7.
-Users of HCICollector v6 could just manually apply the dedupe formula fix from [v0.6.1](https://github.com/jedimt/hcicollector/compare/master...scaleoutsean:v0.6.1) branch, rebuild and restart.
+Users of HCICollector v6 could just manually apply the dedupe formula fix from [v0.6.1](https://github.com/scaleoutsean/hcicollector/tree/v0.6.1) branch, rebuild and restart.
 If you're happy with the way your HCICollector works, best don't touch it!
-Grafana pre-6.7.4 had a security issue with the avatar feature but HCICollector explicitly disables it (you may verify that in your `grafana/Dockerfile`).
+Prior to v6.7.4 Grafana had a security issue with the avatar feature, but HCICollector explicitly disables it (you may verify that in your `grafana/Dockerfile`).

 If your SolidFire environment isn't large and you don't need the existing HCICollector data - you could stand up another instance of HCICollector and transition to it after it's working the way you want it, and then delete the old one.